Southold Town Police Department: Marine Division

 The Marine Division patrols Southold's shoreline and enforces state Navigational Law, Environmental Conservation Law, and Southold Town Codes, including the regulating of fishing, wetlands, boats, and beaches.
 The division has three full-time bay constables with three boats to aid in marine search and rescue, beach patrol, and Homeland Security patrols.
 The department also maintains a Scuba Dive Team, composed of police officers who are certified for open water dives.
 The Scuba Dive Team assists in rescue operations, evidence recovery, and other police functions.

 Highway Patrol Unit

 The Highway Patrol Unit responds to traffic safety issues, including speeding, driving under the influence, and reckless driving complaints, throughout the town.
 Southold Police's Highway Patrol is responsible for patrolling portions of New York State's Route 25 and Suffolk County Route 48.

 K-9 Unit

 The Southold Police Department operates a single K-9 dog handled by Officer Frank Mele, who founded the unit in 2004 after the purchase of AJAX, a canine from North Fork Bank and Trust.
-After AJAX passed away in 2010, the Hudson City Savings Bank donated HUDZIN, a canine cross-trained in narcotics, to the department.
+After AJAX died in 2010, the Hudson City Savings Bank donated HUDZIN, a canine cross-trained in narcotics, to the department.